sakshisingh1809/lichtblyck_forecasting/README.md

 ## Describing time-component of index

-* If values describe a **particular/specific** point in time (2020-04-21 15:32) or a period in time (2020-04-21 15:00 till 16:00), in both cases the index is a `timestamp` index, i.e., the elements are datetime values and include the timezone information.
+* If values describe a **specific point in time** (2020-04-21 15:32) or a **specific period in time** (2020-04-21 15:00 till 16:00), in both cases the index is a `timestamp` index, i.e., the elements are datetime values and include the timezone information.
   - E.g.: time series with historic temperatures or historic prices or the price-forward-curve.
 * If the **day is irrelevant**, and values describe a time (15:32) or time period (15:00 till 16:00) within a (any) day, the index is a `time` index, i.e., the elements are time values and do not (cannot) include timezone information.
   - E.g.: Standardized temperature load profile: index has time to indicate the load variation throughout the day.